GuglioIsStupid/DDLC-Plus-Cy-Encryptor-Decryptor/readme.md

 ## What is a .cy file?

 A .cy file is a encrypted .unity3d file that contains game assets, it uses the encryption key \0x28 or decimal 40.
+(Atleast for DDLC+)

 ## How to use?